-Personality traits, that, when overdone could interfere with leadership effectiveness Too much in the detail Closed-minded Not a team player Technical arrogance Wedded to the process Focus on the downside erailers Lack of confidence Commercial appreciation Inconsistent Der Reactive not proactive Eager to please

-Future proofing risk leadership
+Personality traits, that overdone could interfer leadership effectivenes: e with Too much in the detail Closed-minded Not a team player Technical arrogance Wedded to the process Focus on the downside Jerailers Lack of confidence Commercial appreciation Inconsistent Der Reactive not proactive Eager to please proofing risk leadership

 So, what next?
 We outline on the next few pages our thoughts on some immediate steps you could takeboth as an organisation and as an individual - to take forward some or all of our findings in the selection and development of future risk leaders.
-To help further we have provided a small number of organisational examples for your journey ...
+To help further we have provided a small number of organisational examples that might provide ideas or inspiration for your journey ...